We get this question on a fairly regular basis, and so we thought we would write a blog post in an attempt to answer it.

 During the winter months, avalanche danger fluctuates from high to low, and outdoor recreationists wonder what is a safe day trip and what is not.

-The 3 factors that contribute to avalanche danger are: snowpack, terrain, and weather.
-If you have no snow, or a solid snowpack, danger is low.
+The 3 factors that contribute to avalanche danger are snowpack, terrain, and weather.
+If you have no snow or a solid snowpack, the danger is low.
 If the terrain is not avalanche terrain, meaning it is a low angled slope (below 25 degrees) and does not have avalanche terrain above it, then the danger is low.
 Weather also contributes to danger via wind, snow, and changing temperatures.

 Many recreationists do not know if they are in avalanche terrain and many do not know how to evaluate the snowpack.
 As well, many people do not know how weather affects the avalanche risk.
 Avalanche Canada puts out danger bulletins but these are for a large general area and local conditions can vary widely.

 A few select trails on the North Shore are generally ok to hike with elevated avalanche danger – obviously lower elevation hikes with no snow, and a few others.
 However, it is hard to say a particular trail is unconditionally SAFE.
 For example, a trail might head up beside a ski run.
 Most of the trail beside the ski run has low avalanche danger – it is travelled a lot and the ski runs are monitored by avalanche professionals.
 However, even a very small slide could carry you over a cliff or into a tree causing trauma.
 As well, if we go through a large storm cycle, and the trail becomes loaded with a large amount of fresh snow ready to slide, avalanche danger can go from low to high in a matter of hours.
 So is that trail really safe?